sap-tutorials/Tutorials/tutorials/luigi-container/luigi-container.md

     </mvc:View>
     ```

-The Luigi micro frontend has the URL `https://sdk.openui5.org/test-resources/sap/m/demokit/cart/webapp/index.html` which is a sample shopping application.

 2. Run your application:

     ```shell
     npm start
     ```

 3. Open `http://localhost:8080/` in your browser.
-You should see the sample shopping app on your page:
+You should see a sample shopping app with the URL `https://sdk.openui5.org/test-resources/sap/m/demokit/cart/webapp/index.html` on your page:

     <!-- border -->![Shopping micro frontend](shopping.png)